 3. Important things to keep in mind when making a decision

 When you do decide on getting an iPad for Procreate, you should take into consideration these points though:

 No, Procreate is not free.
 If you would like to use it, you will need to buy it from Apple Store.
 The price is USD 12.99.
 It is a one-time purchase.
 So no subscription is required.
 Which is a more than a great value, especially when compared to other drawing apps.
 However you still need to remember that and plan for this additional cost.

 – Does Apple pencil comes with iPad?

 No, you will have to buy Apple pencil separately.
 Different iPad models require different versions of the Apple pencil.
-Here’s the list (as of the end of 2021):
+Here’s the list (as of 2023):

 And in order to use Procreate to its full potential you will 100% need a pencil.
 Therefore, it is one more expense you should keep in mind.

 So is it worth buying an iPad for Procreate alone?
 Yes.
 If you are an artist and want to create digital art, it is definitely worth spending a considerate sum to get this drawing app.